carstenSpraener/cgV19/examples/Readme.md

-# Example project for CGV19
+# Example projects for CGV19

 This directory contains a collection of examples to demonstrate the usage of cgv19 in small and easy to understand pieces.